-Comment: The proposed amendment was met with much resistance.
+Comment: The proposed amendment was met with resistance from some taxpayers, especially within the VCC fund manager segment.
 A plethora of issues were raised including but not limited to:

-- Cost to secure capital: The proposed cap would limit the viability of VCC funds through the now required increased number of investors to get to a viable fund size, - Corporate appetite: The proposed limitation makes it an undesirable investment for corporate investors, including those that target corporate investors in the Enterprise and Supplier Development space (as referred to in the BBBEE codes) and as such there shouldn't be a limitation for corporate investors - Quantifying the average: The calculation of the proposed limitation is flawed in that although the arithmetic average as used by National Treasury is logical it instead should have been a median approach for purposes of the determination of the amount. - During public workshops held on 5 and 6 September 2019, some commentators suggested that if Government is of the view that the cap should remain, there should be a difference between natural persons and corporate investors or Government should provide accelerated deduction on the amount to be deducted.
+- Cost to secure capital: The proposed cap would limit the viability of VCC funds through the now required increased number of investors to get to a viable fund size, - Corporate appetite: The proposed limitation makes it an undesirable investment for corporate investors, including those that target corporate investors in the Enterprise and Supplier Development space (as referred to in the BBBEE codes) and as such there shouldn't be a limitation for corporate investors - Quantifying the average: The calculation of the proposed limitation is flawed in that although the arithmetic average as used by National Treasury is logical it instead should've been a median approach for purposes of the determination of the amount. - During public workshops held on 5 and 6 September 2019, some commentators suggested that if Government is of the view that the cap should remain, there should be a difference between natural persons and corporate investors or Government should provide accelerated deduction on the amount to be deducted.

-Response: Noted.
-The proposed cap is a targeted measure to address the disproportionate amount of expenditure incurred by VCC shareholders and its impact on the fiscus.
-It is aimed at balancing the benefit and perceived effectiveness of the VCC tax incentive regime, whilst still protecting the fiscus.
-That said, it is proposed that legislative changes be proposed in the 2019 Draft TLAB to change the limitation of the amount to be deducted in respect of taxpayers investing in a VCC to distinguish between natural persons (including trusts), which will remain at R2.5 million, and corporate investors, which will increase to R5 million.
+Noted.
+The proposed cap is a targeted measure to address the disproportionate amount of big expenditure incurred by VCC shareholders and its impact on fiscus.
+It is aimed at balancing the benefit and perceived effectiveness of the VCC tax incentive regime whilst still protecting the bottom-line impact of high tax expenditure (as a measure of revenue forgone) on the fiscus.
+That said, it is proposed that legislative changes be made in the 2019 Draft TLAB to amend the limitation of the amount to be deducted in respect of taxpayers investing in a VCC to distinguish between natural persons (R 2.5 million) and corporate investors (R5 million).